-Table 114: Strategic Goals, Objectives, Strategies and Performance Targets
+Table 106: Strategic Goals, Objectives, Strategies and Performance Targets

+KPA 1: MUNICIPAL TRANSFORMATION AD ORGANISATIONAL DEVELOPMENT

+GOALS DEVELOPMENT STRATEGIES PERFORMANCE

+OBJECTIVES TARGETS

+Effective & > To foster a culture of > To enhance customer To get customer feedback

+Efficient work public participation care training and when they have received a

+performance and government for development amongst service from the staff

+by staff the people; and the staff members

+To appoint females in

+more strategic

+positions.

+KPA 2: BASIC SE KPA 2: BASIC SERVICE DELIVERY

+GOALS DEVELOPMENT STRATEGIES PERFORMANCE

+OBJECTIVES TARGETS

+Delivery of quality basic services

-KPA 1: MUNICIP PA 1: MUNICIPAL TRANSFORMATION AD ORGANISATIONAL DEVELOPMENT GOALS DEVELOPMENT STRATEGIES PERFORMANCE OBJECTIVES TARGETS Effective & > To foster a culture of > To enhance customer ~ To get customer feedback Efficient work public participation care training and when they have received a performance and government for development amongst service from the staff by staff the people; and the staff members , > To appoint females in more strategic positions.
-KPA 2: BASIC SE RVIC E DELIVERY GOALS DEVELOPMENT STRATEGIES PERFORMANCE OBJECTIVES TARGETS Delivery of > To ensure provision of > Full MIG utilization; and > Construction of the 100kms quality basic all basic services to Identification of roads to of access (rural) roads to all services the entire community be done by the District identified 13 wards (from of Dannhauser; Municipality.
-2018 to 2022) To meet the national \triangleright Universal access to \triangleright Electrification of infill as norms and standards electricity has been and when required. on accessibility of achieved, Municipality > Provision of alternative basic municipal aims to engage with energy to all deep rural services; DME and ESKOM on households in Dannhauser To ensure that infill and extension of by 2021 Dannhauser electricity services to all > To achieve universal access appreciates economic households as and when to water supply in line with growth; required. the Millennium To ensure that \triangleright Filing an application for Development Goals.
-Dannhauser attracts funding with DOE; > A minimum of 20 km road investors for \triangleright Engage Amajuba District per annum (provided that industrialization; Municipality in funding becomes To ensure provision of connection with water available). public facilities and supply & liquid > Regular engagement with amenities in all wards sanitation programmes. office of the Premier that enable economic \triangleright Rehabilitate and concerning funding due to engagements; construct the key urban the Municipality.
-To provide the roads up to an \triangleright Filling an application for Dannhauser acceptable standard; funding with agencies communists with \triangleright To draw investors into including National Lotteries space for pubic the Industrial Area; and Board. engagements \triangleright To expand economic \triangleright Submission of a business between themselves infrastructure in the plan to the relevant and with all spheres of CBD. authority for MIG. government; and > Lobbying for additional > Execution of this projects in To ensure full funding with Provincial the Precinct Plan. compliance with government or other > Facilitation and co- pieces of legislation agencies. ordination for the building relevant to local \triangleright Build town halls in ward of schools and integrate government.
-2. with the Department of Education.
+- To ensure provision of all basic services to the entire community of Dannhauser; - To meet the national norms and standards on accessibility of basic municipal services; - To ensure that Dannhauser appreciates economic growth; - To ensure that Dannhauser attracts investors for industrialization; - To ensure provision of public facilities and amenities in all wards that enable economic engagements; - To provide the Dannhauser communists with space for pubic engagements between themselves and with all spheres of government; and - To ensure full compliance with pieces of legislation relevant to local government.